-- Work with the Science Communications Manager and CHE Director to research, plan, promote and support delivery of frequent webinars.
+- Work with the CHE staff to research, plan, promote and support delivery of frequent webinars

-- Work with the Science Communications Manager to update and develop new content as needed for the CHE website, ensuring scientific content is accurate and up-to-date.
+- Work with CHE staff to update and develop new content as needed for the CHE website, ensuring scientific content is accurate and up-to-date

-- Help disseminate news via CHE’s social media platforms.
+- Help create content and disseminate news via CHE’s social media platforms

 - Familiarity with environmental health science and research